andreihar/api_documentation/docs/source/tutorial.rst

 [51.20069, -0.74408]

-Get Wikipedia articles based on location
+Sort information based on location
 ----------------

 By using GeoPro, developers can check weather any computer information that includes geographic point data